amonkataki/raspberryprojects/README.md

 ## World Monitor

-This repository includes [World Monitor](https://github.com/koala73/worldmonitor) — a real-time global intelligence dashboard — as a git submodule.
+This repository includes a real-time global intelligence dashboard — as a git submodule.

 ### Quick Start